manikandan-e/document/multi-host-postcode-gerrit.md

 ## phosphor-post-code-manager

-The design shall handle the hot plugged multi-host in the single process phosphor-post-code-manager based on host discovery.
+single process phosphor-post-code-manager based on host discovery.

 **Host discovery**
      This feature adds to detect when hot plug-able host connected in the slot.